-The increase in other underwriting and operating expenses, net is primarily due to increases in professional and consulting services related to our technology and business process investments.
-This was partially offset by decreases in employee compensation costs.
+The increase in other underwriting and operating expenses, net is primarily due to increases in professional and consulting services related to our investments in infrastructure and increases in employee compensation costs.

-The increase in our provision for income taxes in the second quarter of 2021 as compared to the same period in the prior year was primarily due to an increase in income before tax.
+The increase in our provision for income taxes in the third quarter of 2021 as compared to the same period in the prior year was primarily due to an increase in income before tax.